EudesRobin/iaas-collaboratif/docker/README.md

  - containerManagment: *contains all the scripts which are copied to iaas user home and will be used to manage containers*
  - coordinator: *contains Dockerfile and script to initialize coordinator image*
- - docker_shinken: *contains Dockerfiles and scripts to initialize monitoring image*
+ - docker_shinken: *contains Dockerfiles and scripts to initialize monitoring image (note: we now use cAdvisor to monitor our containers)*
  - images: *contains Dockerfiles and scripts to initialize main images (ubuntu, debian, centos)*

 How to use the scripts?